 The air hoses supplying air to the spray gun should be no longer than 7.62 m (25 ft).

-Limit the number of restrictions in the air supply lines and hoses to provide maximum air flow.
+Limit the number of restrictions in the air supply lines and hose to provide maximum air flow.

 - 1. Clean the air hose fittings with a clean, dry cloth. - 2.
-Connect the atomization air hose between the 1/4-in.
-NPSM tube fitting in the spray gun handle and the air supply outlet on the control unit.
+Connect the trigger air hose between the 1/4-in. tube fitting in the spray gun handle and the air supply outlet.